 Definitions

 4. We have taken as our focus the skills needs for specialist ITCE workers, sometimes called practitioners (in terms of IT if not electronics and communications).
-That is those responsible for designing, developing and manufacturing ITCE hardware and software, those who run and manage its operation, and those responsible for providing the ervices needed to implement, exploit and maintain itservicesneeded to run and maintain that equipment.
+That is those responsible for designing, developing and manufacturing ITCE hardware and software, those who run and manage its operation, and those responsible for providing the services needed to implement, exploit and maintain it.
 We have not looked at the skills needed by the general workforce to enable them to use ITCE (predominantly IT) equipment.
-The National Skills task Force has looked at the need for these “IT literacy” skills in its Second Report which was published on 27 May 1999.
+The National Skills Task Force has looked at the need for these “IT literacy” skills in its Second Report which was published on 27 May 1999.

 5. Estimates vary but it is clear that less than 50% of specialist ITCE workers are currently employed in what can be defined as the ITCE sector (manufacturing or service providers).
 The remainder are employed in a wide range of “user” sectors with concentrations in finance, transport and distribution and government.
 Our remit has been to look at the needs of the ITCE sector, but in practice we believe that a full picture can only be obtained by looking at the needs of the relevant occupations across the economy as a whole.
 The information in this paper is based on this wider conception.

 6. The Group takes very seriously its remit to look at the collective skills needed in ITCE occupations.
-We are well aware of the converging technologies, principally digitisation, in IT, electronics and communications that mean a blurring of the traditional skillsets needed for ITCE jobs.
+We are well aware of the converging software based technologies in IT, electronics and communications that mean a blurring of the traditional skillsets needed for ITCE jobs.
 It is our intention to investigate how this can be disentangled to enable a better description of the skills needed across and within ITCE jobs.
 However, we are in the early stages of our work and the information we have available tends to be segmented into IT, electronics and communications.
 The focus of this report is mainly on IT skills.
 A separate report has already been prepared on the electronics sector.
 This is not to suggest that we believe that the skills needed in IT jobs, in electronics jobs and in communications jobs can be seen as distinct.
-Our final report in in the autumn July will look across all three elements of the ITCE sector.
+Our final report in the autumn will look across all three elements of the ITCE sector.

 Our Vision

 7. This sector is an important component of national economic growth in its own right.
 In 1996 the ITCE sector as a whole had a turnover of £92.4 billion with an added value of £42.7 billion.
-This currently equates to 6½% of UK GDP and with recent typical turnover growth rates of around 10% per annum we can expect this to grow.
+This equates to 6.5% of UK GDP and with recent typical turnover growth rates of around 10% per annum we can expect this to grow.
 ONS figures show that since 1996 the software and services industry has increased its turnover by 60%.
 In addition the sector provides key enabling technologies which are vital to almost all other parts of the economy and on which they depend for their competitive edge, indeed survival – hence the widespread demand for ITCE skills through the economy.

-8. For example, growing access to and use of the Internet is beginning to change the way business is conductedjustbut also through purchasing on the web, supply chain management and integrated order management.
-T (with the development of e-commerce), ogether with other other technologies, such as digitisation, ITCE is becoming one of the economy’s major drivers.
+8. For example, growing access to and use of the Internet is beginning to change the way business is conducted, not just through e-mail but also through purchasing on the web, supply chain management and integrated order management.
+Together with other technologies, ITCE is becoming the economy’s major driver.
 These powerful forces will result in the emergence of a true Information Age.